 Marci Stillerman was born in Chicago just as Hitler began to cast his dark shadow.
 Eventually, nearly every member of the families of both her parents perished in the Holocaust.
 After acquiring a BA in English and American literature and a MA in Journalism, Marci spent the following years raising a family.
 Recently she has achieved great success with her writing.
 Her work has appeared in Highlights, Cricket, Shofar and other children’s publications.
 In 1992, she won the Educational Press Assn. of America Distinguished Achievement Award for Excellence in Educational Journalism.
 Nine Spoons is her first book for children.
 The author lives in California with her husband.

 Mr. Gerber has a son living in Boulder, Colorado, a daughter living in Chicago, and a stepdaughter in Austin, Texas.
-The artist lives in Grayson, Georgia with his wife.
+The artist lived in Grayson, Georgia.

 “(A) moving story…even young children will gain an understanding of the deprivations faced by the inmates.”
 School Library Journal.

 “Told with eloquence and subtlety. . . and illustrated with such care and love that young children will not be frightened. . .”